troy896/magisk-files/note.md

-## Magisk e53bb288-delta by HuskyDG
+## Magisk 48f4ee08-delta by HuskyDG

-- SuList: Mount all mirrors for sulist process
+- MagiskHide & SuList: Fix zygote detection

+> If you use "Hide Magisk app" and the stub app doesn't detect root access, please try uninstalling the main app

 ### Diffs to official Magisk